-DartFrog doesn’t have the ability to get ALL self-published books into their bookstore network.
-Realistically, the number of self-published authors who want to have their book in a store could fill your average Barnes & Noble a couple times over.
+DartFrog can’t get ALL self-published books into their bookstore network.
+Realistically, the number of self-published authors who want to have their book in a store could fill your average Barnes & Noble a couple of times over.

 So, they have to review and be selective about which books they accept to avoid being overloaded.

 But that’s okay.
 Because their Limited option is less expensive ($76 for Lulu authors) and even if they do reject your book, you’ll get a Book2Look biblet included in that price!
 These biblets list at $200 on their own from Bowker and serve as a great marketing tool for promoting your book to readers and retailers.

-There is still no 100% guarantee DartFrog will get your book placed in their network of independent bookstores, but with the full package ($403.75 for Lulu authors) you’ll get an in depth and detailed evaluation from DartFrog (whether they accept your book or not) and the Book2Look biblet.
-If DartFrog does reject your book after the first evaluation, you’ll get an opportunity to resubmit for a second round of review using that detailed evaluation to update and improve your book.
+There is still no 100% guarantee DartFrog will get your book placed in their network of independent bookstores, but with the full package ($403.75 for Lulu authors) you’ll get an in-depth and detailed evaluation from DartFrog (whether they accept your book or not) and the Book2Look biblet.
+If DartFrog does reject your book after the first evaluation, you’ll get an opportunity to resubmit for the second round of review using that detailed evaluation to update and improve your book.

 Using the Full service greatly increases the likelihood that DartFrog will be able to accept your book and get you shelf space in their network of independent bookstores.